ArnuldOnData/rshiny/Hello World/Flask/README.md

 You can check to be sure you are running Python local to the virtual environment you just created:

 ![picture](https://i.postimg.cc/J73G8VG6/Screenshot-from-2020-10-16-22-51-39.png)

+# Installing Flask in virutal environment
+First upgrade pip and then install Flask:

+`pip install --upgrade pip`

+`pip install flask`

+Now we are ready to run the program:

  https://flask.palletsprojects.com/en/1.1.x/quickstart/